How the most toxic, notorious online pro-Trump community tricked Reddit and got back online

 Before it was banned from Reddit, r/The_Donald put in place a notice telling members that “No Racism/Anti-Semitism” posts were welcome, and moderators worked to remove violating items.
 But their efforts amounted to little—just chewing gum shoved into the crevices of a dam crumbling under a torrent of bigotry.
 In 2017, after a terrorist drove into pedestrians in London, killing five, the subreddit erupted into Islamophobic hate.
 After the 2019 Christchurch, New Zealand mosque shootings and the 2017 terrorist attack on London’s Westminster Bridge, users again flooded the subreddit with Islamophobic posts.
 When Republican members of the Oregon state legislature staged a walkout to avoid voting on environmental legislation, members of the subreddit violently threatened Democratic officials and the state police tasked with retrieving the lawmakers.

 On r/donaldtrump and the The_Donald Est. 2017 private Discord channel, that hate has continued.
-Posters on the subreddit have used the term “jogger,” a stand-in for the n-word that was born on 4chan after Ahmaud Arbery, an African-American man, was killed by white men in Georgia while exercising.
-In other instances, they’ve shared memes about “rooftop Koreans”—a thinly veiled call to wield arms against Black protestors that references armed Korean and Korean-American store owners who took to their business’s roofs during protests after Los Angeles police beat Rodney King in 1992.
+Posters on the subreddit have used the term “jogger,” a stand-in for the n-word that was born on 4chan after Ahmaud Arbery, a Black American man, was killed by white men in Georgia while exercising.
+In other instances, they’ve shared memes about “rooftop Koreans”—a thinly veiled call to wield arms against Black protestors that references armed Korean and Korean American store owners who took to their business’s roofs during protests after Los Angeles police beat Rodney King in 1992.

-In other posts on r/donaldtrump, users have justified killing innocent children caught in the crossfire of America’s Middle Eastern military interventions, praised ICE for allegedly serving pork to Muslim detainees, posted content lauding Kyle Rittenhouse’s killing of protestors, called for “ending the riots with excessive force,” and spread baseless conspiracies about Antifa starting wildfires in Oregon.
+In other posts on r/donaldtrump, users have justified killing innocent children caught in the crossfire of America’s Middle Eastern military interventions, praised ICE for allegedly serving pork to Muslim detainees, posted content lauding Kyle Rittenhouse’s killing of protestors, called for “ending the riots with excessive force,” and spread baseless conspiracies about antifa starting wildfires in Oregon.

-While Reddit says that it bans communities and users from making posts that “incite violence or that promote hate based on identity or vulnerability,” Sierra Gamelgaard, a Reddit spokesperson, declined to comment on the hate posts found on the subreddit or on indications the company’s ban was being circumvented.
+While Reddit says it bans communities and users from making posts that “incite violence or that promote hate based on identity or vulnerability,” Sierra Gamelgaard, a Reddit spokesperson, declined to comment on the hate posts found on the subreddit or on indications the company’s ban was being circumvented.
 Instead, she pointed to the site’s content policies, writing that they “explicitly prohibit users from cheating or engaging in content manipulation, including ban evasion.”

 On the closed Discord server that has promoted r/donaldtrump, members spread less guarded versions of the same kind of bigotry, disinformation, and incitements of violence they share on Reddit—posts that ostensibly also violate Discord’s terms of service.
 Moderators have repeatedly pleaded with members to stop using the “jogger” slur, and users have created a vast library of lewd, sexist memes attacking Kamala Harris and depicting her inviting and engaging in various sex acts.